-If you want the coordinates to always reference to the machine datum, you can inhibit presetting for one or more axes.
+If you want the coordinates to always be referenced to the machine datum, you can inhibit presetting for one or more axes.

-If presetting is inhibited for all axes, the control no longer displays the SET PRESET soft key in the Manual operation mode.
+If preset setting is disabled for all axes, the control no longer displays the SET PRESET soft key in Manual operation mode.